Ever have the feeling that you and your client aren’t speaking the same language when talking about a shoot?

-There is an old saying that “a picture is worth a thousand words“.
+There is an old saying: “a picture is worth a thousand words“.
 When it comes to working with clients, this is especially true.

 Language is not the best way to express what the eyes should see.
 Words like “fun”, “bold”, “clean” are too abstract and can mean different things to you than they do to your client.

-Mood boards are not about finding images to copy but to inspire.
+Mood boards are not about finding visuals to copy but to inspire.
 They will often contain elements that will not appear in the final images.
-These images are meant to represent qualities of the brand or the desired aesthetic.
+These photos are supposed to represent the qualities of the brand or the desired aesthetic.

 When agencies send photographers mood boards, they usually contain 5-15 images.
-Try to stick to this range for the number of images in your mood board.
+Try to stick to this range for the number of photos in your mood board.